 Because drunk driving is also a crime in Indiana, there are additional penalties for a DUI/OWI conviction.

 - Remit court costs and fees, which start at around $300.

 In addition, a first-time offense DUI in Indiana has consequences for your future.
 If you are arrested again for drunk driving, the penalties for a second and subsequent convictions are extremely harsh.

-For non-first time offense DUI offenses in Indiana you could face additional serious consequences: a lengthy driver’s license suspension, potential enhanced sentencing penalties under the Habitual Vehicle Substance Offense Statute, mandatory jail time, and any new DUI offenses could be filed as felony offenses if you have a prior conviction for DUI within the last five years.
+A lengthy driver’s license suspension, potential enhanced sentencing penalties under the Habitual Vehicle Substance Offense Statute, mandatory jail time, and any new DUI offenses could be filed as felony offenses if you have a prior conviction for DUI within the last five years.